ONSdigital/ons-devops/ons-business-dev/README.md

 It is also possible to access a box using `192.168.33.100` IP address (most of the ports are open from outside).

-# What inside the box
+# What's inside the box

 ## Installation location